by Dr. Lawrence Wilson

 All of these indicate hidden or deeply stored toxic metals.

-Rarely, during a nutritional balancing program, the hair magnesium level increases 50% or more on a retest analysis.
+During a development program, the hair magnesium level may rise, at times 50% or more.
 This pattern is called receiving help.
-For more about it, please read the article entitled Interventions on this website.
+For more about it, please read Interventions and Controllers and other Guide Creatures.

 Potassium and methylation.
 Potassium can also increase rapidly on a retest hair analysis.
-This is often caused by the elimination of a lower quality potassium compound (potassium chelate or potassium chloride in many cases) as the body heals.
+This is often caused by the elimination of a lower quality potassium compound as the body heals.
 Poor quality potassium finds it ways into our bodies from:

 1) Toxic N-P-K or superphosphate fertilizers.
 These are used on ALL of our foods today, even organic foods.
 Fruits, in particular, take up the toxic potassium from the soil.
 This is one of the main reasons I do not recommend eating fruit or fruit juices of any kind, no matter how nutritious they may seem.
 Please read Superphosphate Fertilizers for more on this topic.

 2) Toxic potassium also concentrates in male seminal fluid or semen, female sexual fluids, and amniotic fluid (the fluid that babies lay in within their mothers’ wombs).
-Babies are thus born with more of this toxic potassium in their bodies, which they may be able to eliminate within the first two years of life if they follow a nutritional balancing program.
+Babies are thus born with more of this toxic potassium in their bodies, which they may be able to eliminate within the first two years of life if they follow a development program.
 Otherwise, it often remains inside the body for years.
 Homosexuals often have more of it, as well, that shows up on hair mineral tests.
-For more on this topic, please read Toxic Potassium on this site.
+For more details, read Toxic Potassium.

-A COMPLETE NUTRITIONAL BALANCING PROGRAM IS BEST TO ASSIST METHYLATION
+A COMPLETE DEVELOPMENT PROGRAM IS BEST TO ASSIST METHYLATION

 This will lead to a more balanced body chemistry, and the slow removal of two dozen toxic metals and hundreds of toxic chemicals.
-For more on nutritional balancing programs, read Introduction To Nutritional Balancing and other articles about nutritional balancing on this website.
+For more details, read Introduction To Development and other articles about development on this website.